 There is no limit on numbers for this seminar.

-Teaching with 21st Century (ATL) Skills in Mind
+Teaching with 21st C (ATL) Skills in Mind

 Each topic can stand alone as a short workshop or can be built together into a maximum of three full days of workshop delivery.
 Schools are encouraged to build their own programme out of the topics listed below and to consult thoroughly with Lance before delivery to make sure that their programme meets their specific needs.

-All topics will be delivered in a workshop style and are all designed to give schools clear practical strategies for design, mapping, vertical and horizontal articulation, implementation, administration, assessment and teaching of 21st Century skills.
+All topics will be delivered in a workshop style and are all designed to give schools clear practical strategies for design, mapping, vertical and horizontal articulation, implementation, administration, assessment and teaching of 21st C ( ATL) skills.

 - What is the evidence of the need for these skills in the present student population?

-- What is the overall aim, rationale and structure of a 21st C skills programme?
+- What is the overall aim, rationale and structure of any ATL (21st C) skills-based programme?

 - What are the skills of the autonomous, self-managed learner?